Cody-Howell/AgenticSearchDiscussion/README.md

 #### Estimates:

 Rubric items:
-- Tests in pipeline
-- Linting in pipeline
+- Agentic functionality

 Features:
-- feature 4 with description
-- feature 5 with description
+- Agent can create new todo items for a given ID

 #### Delivered

 Rubric Items:
+- Agentic functionality (partial)

 Features:
+- Agent can almost create new items from long messages

 ### Nov 22